IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 > \[...\]
 > We made a lot of money off of promoting JSON Web Tokens.
 And so at the end of the day, the reason why JSON Web Tokens are so popular today is because over the last 3 years \[2015-2018ish\] both of our companies strategically used them as a way to market to developers, not based around any sort of like legitimate security concerns, but purely because it's a valuable marketing ploy in the security industry where this stuff is not happening very often.

 He suggests you validate these claims (JWT pun not intended) by searching google in an incognito tab for JSON web tokens and then noting how many of the top results are marketing pages for services like Auth0 and Stormpath.
-At the time of this writing Stormpath has been acquired by Okta and competitor Supertoken also has strong SEO here, but, yup.
+At the time of this writing Stormpath has been acquired by Okta and competitor Supertokens also has strong SEO here, but, yup.
 Note also that the most prominent JWT resource https://jwt.io/ is by Auth0/Okta!

 I'm not trying to make the argument that Okta/Auth0/etc are insecure.
 Whether you use them securely or insecurely is up to you.

 Rather, the problem I'm targeting here is that many developers use JWTs in places where they aren't appropriate because it's a self-perpetuating trend and session cookies are wrongly seen as old-fashioned, irrelevant, and insecure.
-Those companies seem inadvertently somewhat responsible for the trend, but whatever, what I hope you get out of this article is to not a negative impression of these companies, but rather an understanding of why it's a bad idea to use JWTs for your website's sessions in a pale imitation of these auth providers.
+Those companies seem inadvertently somewhat responsible for the trend, but whatever, what I hope you get out of this article is to not a negative impression of these companies, but rather an understanding of why it's a bad idea to use JWTs for your application's sessions in a pale imitation of these auth providers.

 ### What Auth0 actually recommends for SPAs

 > When the SPA calls only an API that is served from a domain that can share cookies with the domain of the SPA, **no tokens are needed**.
-OAuth **adds additional attack vectors without providing any additional value and should be avoided in favor of a traditional cookie-based approach.** -[Auth0 "Token Storage" docs](https://auth0.com/docs/secure/security-guidance/data-security/token-storage), emphasis mine.
+OAuth **adds additional attack vectors without providing any additional value and should be avoided in favor of a traditional cookie-based approach.** -[Auth0 "Token Storage" docs (SPA tab)](https://auth0.com/docs/secure/security-guidance/data-security/token-storage), emphasis mine.

 We can't really blame services like Auth0.
-They over-hyped JWTs, but the hype-happy JS community was eager to embrace a new cool thing (and eager to misunderstand how the concerns of OAuth/OIDC/SSO are different than the concerns of session authentication for a website communicating with an API on a shared domain).
+They over-hyped JWTs, but the hype-happy JS community was eager to embrace a new cool thing, and was eager to misunderstand how the concerns of OAuth/OIDC/SSO are different than the concerns of session authentication for a website communicating with an API on a shared domain.

+(However, it would be nice to see less docs quickstarts that say "don't store the JWT in localStorage, but as an example, we will.")

 # What's a Session Cookie?